Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

-\paragraph*{Adaptability} The various deep unfolding methodologies differ substantially in their their ability to employ the same learned optimizer across multiple settings characterized by different objective parameters~$\ObjParam$.
-Methods based on {\em learning hyperparameters} and {\em learning correction terms} explicitly incorporate the objective parameters~$\ObjParam$ into their formulation, thereby inheriting the adaptability of classical iterative solvers.
-Once trained, they can typically be applied to new instances of the same optimization problem (e.g., different sensing matrices or regularization structures) without retraining.
+\paragraph*{Adaptability} The various methodologies differ substantially in their ability to employ the same learned optimizer across multiple settings characterized by different objective parameters~$\ObjParam$.
+Methods based on {\em learning hyperparameters} and {\em learning correction terms} explicitly incorporate $\ObjParam$ into their formulation, thereby inheriting the adaptability of classical iterative solvers.
+Once trained, they can typically be applied to new instances of the same optimization problem.
 However, in the case of learned correction terms, the correctional \ac{dnn} components may need fine-tuning when the operating conditions diverge substantially from those observed during training, as their internal representations are implicitly data-dependent.
 Methods that {\em learn objective parameters} or adopt a {\em \ac{dnn} inductive bias} generally require some degree of retraining when the objective or data distribution changes.
-Still, the adaptation process is often more tractable than in black-box \acp{dnn}, since unfolded architectures preserve modularity and interpretability, that allowing selective retraining or even targeted adjustment of a subset of parameters~\cite{uzlaner2025async}, and support low-complexity continual learning~\cite{raviv2023online,gusakov2025rapid}.
-Among the two, learning objective parameters tend to require fewer trainable weights, making adaptation simpler and faster, while \ac{dnn} inductive bias models offer greater flexibility at the cost of heavier retraining requirements.
+Still, the adaptation process is often more tractable than in black-box \acp{dnn}, since unfolded architectures preserve modularity and interpretability, which allows selective retraining or even targeted adjustment of a subset of parameters~\cite{uzlaner2025async}, and support low-complexity continual learning~\cite{raviv2023online,gusakov2025rapid}.
+Among the two, learning objective parameters tend to require fewer trainable weights, making adaptation simpler and faster.

 \paragraph*{Interpretability}